-- Conditionally compatible: the land use is permitted subject to conditions.
+- Compatible: the land use is permitted. - Conditionally compatible: the land use is permitted subject to conditions.
 Refer to the "Conditions" column of Table 3-1 to identify the applicable conditions. - Incompatible: the land use is not permitted under any circumstances.